nisrinekane/barbie/README.md

 # Genetic Algorithm for Generating "Barbie" text

-This repo uses a genetic algorithm which is a type of evolutionary computing technique to generate points that form a representation of the word "Barbie" in a 2D space.
+This project uses a genetic algorithm which is a type of evolutionary computing technique to generate points that form a representation of the word "Barbie" in a 2D space.

 An evolutionary algorithm is a method inspired by biological evolution.
 The algorithm starts with a population of randomly generated "individuals".
 In the case of this current project, an individual is a set of points in a 2D space.
 The population evolves over time through a process of selection, crossover and mutation.